Concierge Sod Care in Palm Beach County

 Mowing: 1–2″ (cultivar-dependent) • Sun/part sun • Dense mat

-• Likes even, deeper watering as roots establish; allow slight surface dry-down.
+• Even, deeper watering as roots establish; allow slight surface dry-down between cycles — Zoysia doesn’t want to sit wet.

 Bermuda (hybrids)